Skip to main content

 One-click upsell / order bump

-Buyer enters card → tokenize with setupForFutureUse: "on_session"
+Buyer enters card → server vaults with setup_for_future_use: "on_session"

 Returns vp_pmt_* with setup_for_future_use: "on_session"